Elbow Pain

 The most common elbow fractures are olecranon fractures and radial head fractures.
 Symptoms of an elbow fracture include a sudden, severe pain in the elbow and forearm, along with swelling, possible numbness and tingling in the hand, and/or an inability to straighten the arm.

-Elbow Dislocation:-An elbow dislocation is not common and usually occurs when a person falls onto an outstretched hand.
+Elbow Dislocation: An elbow dislocation is not common and usually occurs when a person falls onto an outstretched hand.
 When the hand makes contact with the ground, the force of the fall is transmitted to the elbow, which can rotate or twist it out of its socket.
 In other words, the bones of the elbow—the upper arm bone (humerus) and two bones from the forearm (radius and ulna)—are separated from their normal alignment.

 Along with significant elbow pain, a dislocation often causes visible elbow deformity, swelling, and bruising around the joint.
 Some people also experience numbness and tingling of the hand.

-How to Diagnosis in Elbow Pain?
+How to Diagnose Elbow Pain?

 • Physical examination and medical history